 I'm a big snacker, and so I always like to have healthy options on hand.
 Greek yogurt is one of my favorite ingredients because it provides satiating protein.

 I find that this yogurt veggie dip recipe is more satisfying that dips made with sour cream, cream cheese, or blue cheeses.
+I even think it's tastier than French onion dip!
 This new spin on a ranch dip will be your new crack dip!

 I used Greek yogurt as a base for this cracker dip.
 I also added garlic and cilantro to add some kick to the Greek yogurt vegetable dip.
 You could substitute in dried herbs if you don't have fresh herbs on hand, and same goes for garlic powder for fresh garlic.
 And if you don't have any lime juice on hand, feel free to go with a squeeze of lemon juice instead.

 If you want to zest up the dip even more, you could add a dash of onion powder or some sliced green onions.

 The best part about this Greek yogurt dip recipe is that it takes just minutes to put together.
 And prepping the veggie dippers for this easy veggie dip is also super simple.

 All you have to do is rinse the tomatoes and snap peas and peel (I use a vegetable peeler) and slice the cucumbers and mushrooms.
 Heck, you can even take another shortcut and purchase pre-sliced mushrooms for this healthy veggie dip recipe!

 If you want to make your own chips to pair with this veggie dip with Greek yogurt, use my recipe for flatbread chips.
 They're a healthier choice than tortilla chips or potato chips.

 Love Greek yogurt recipes?
 In addition to this Greek yogurt veggie dip recipe, you'll also enjoy my Greek yogurt parfait.